jgutman/mvesc/Models_Results/README.md

 ## Running Instructions

-Provide a model options file (see required attributes in `model_options.yaml`) and a grid search options file (see required attributes in `grid_search_full.yaml`).
+Provide a model options file (see required attributes in `example_template_dict.py`) and a grid search options file (see required attributes in `grid_search_full.yaml`).
 Also provide the output directory for generating the markdown reports summarizing each model run.
 Run these models as

 `python estimate_prediction_model.py -m model_options.yaml -g grid_search_full.yaml -o ../Reports`.

-### Choosing Features to Include

-In the appropriate `model_options.yaml` file, specify all relevant features as:

-`table_a: [feature1, feature2, feature3]`

-`table_b: [feature4, feature5]`

-`table_c: [feature6]`

-### Estimating the Prediction Model
-Specify the types of classifiers to include in  `model_classes_selected` as a list, and specify the hyperparameter values for each model to search over in the `grid_options.yaml` file.
-Specify which cohorts to include in training and test sets, and the type of cross-validation scheme that should be used.

 ### Saving the Model Details & Results